Relocating to Switzerland with school-aged children?

 If you want to give the local system a try, be sure to get as much information as possible about schools in your area.
 An experienced education consultant can make all the difference if you are relocating with school-aged children!

 For more information on schooling options in Switzerland, book an online or face-to-face consultation with your local school expert.
 Stefanie, an independent school consultant in operating in Switzerland, is a former school teacher with extensive knowledge of local schools as well as private and international school options.
 I have helped many families relocating with school-aged children to find the right schooling option!

 Ready to book your online appointment?
-For more information: Contact Us
+For more information:

-More on relocation and school choice:
+More on relocation with children: